hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > ~~~
 > {: .language-yaml}
 >
-> and this will build a new image with `./skim` only if the `skim.cxx` file changes.
-In this case, it works since downstream jobs rely on the docker image that exists in the GitLab registry.
+> and this will build a new version with `./skim` only if the `skim.cxx` file changes.
 There's plenty more one can do with this that doesn't fit in the limited time for the sessions today, so feel free to try it out on your own time.
 {: .callout}